lukso-network/docs/docs/standards/smart-contracts/lsp7-digital-asset.md

 ) public view returns (uint256 amount)
 ```

-The function returns the amount of tokens to which the `operator` address has access from the `tokenOwner` contract.
+Returns the amount of tokens to which the `operator` address has access from the `tokenOwner` contract.
 Operators can send and burn tokens on behalf of their owners.

 :::note
 The tokenOwner is its own operator.